Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 HKLM\SOFTWARE\Policies\Microsoft\Windows\Network Connections:NC_AllowNetBridge_NLA
 ```

-## 3.6.9.2 - Ensure 'Prohibit use of Internet Connection Sharing on your DNS domain network' is set to 'Enabled'
+## 3.6.9.2 - 'Prohibit use of Internet Connection Sharing on your DNS domain network' is set to 'Enabled'

 >[!NOTE]
 >Although this "legacy" setting traditionally applied to the use of Internet Connection Sharing (ICS) in Windows 2000, Windows XP & Server 2003, this setting now freshly applies to the Mobile Hotspot feature in Windows 10 & Server 2016.